lm2-poly/PeriPyDIC/index.md

 * State-based Peridynamic forces and energy computations out of real displacements obtained from Digital Image Correlation, for the case of an elastic or viscoelastic material

 ### Authors
 The code is developed by Ilyass Tabiai (@ilyasst), Rolland Delorme (@rollanddelorme) and Patrick Diehl (@diehlpk).
-The code for the package is developed at the _Laboratory of Multiscale Mechanics_, _École Polytechnique Montréal_, Montréal, QC, Canada.
+The code for the package is developed at the _Laboratory of Multiscale Mechanics_, _École Polytechnique Montréal_, Montréal, QC, Canada and the _Center of Computation & Technology_, _Louisiana State University_, Baton Rouge, LA, USA.

 ### Publications related to the code